 In essence, the objectives set out by the Starpack Award scheme is to promote best practice amongst packaging designers and companies, focus on innovation in design, materials and construction, whilst also maintaining strong environmental credentials.

 Perhaps most importantly, it also aims to highlight and promote the needs of the consumer and end user, with the functionality and usability throughout its lifecycle (including disposal) being a key factor.

 However, the 2018 Awards have been restructured in order to not only recognise the key pillars of excellence in packaging innovation, design and development, but to also offer a refreshed focus on personal contributions too.

 As such, a thorough judging process will consider all elements of an entry’s evolution – from project brief to materials used, processes developed to pack creation, the engineering required and the team involved.

-By entering Starpack – the UK packaging industry’s most prestigious and long-standing awards scheme – GWP Packaging have aimed to reinforce our hard earned reputation for design excellence, innovation and customer satisfaction through attention to detail and manufacturing excellence.
+By winning these Starpack Awards – the UK packaging industry’s most prestigious and long-standing awards scheme – GWP Packaging have reinforced our hard earned reputation for design excellence, innovation and customer satisfaction through attention to detail and manufacturing excellence.

-As touched upon above, there have been some significant changes tio the format and judging criteria for the 2017 / 18 Starpack Awards.
+As touched upon above, there were some significant changes to the format and judging criteria for the 2017 / 18 Starpack Awards.